phcode-dev/phoenix/docs/API-Reference/project/SidebarView.md

 <a name="AppInit"></a>

 ## AppInit
 The view that controls the showing and hiding of the sidebar.

 Although the sidebar view doesn't dispatch any events directly, it is a resizable element (../utils/Resizer.js), which means it can dispatch Resizer events.
-For example, if you want to listen for the sidebar showingor hiding itself, set up listeners for the corresponding Resizer events,panelCollapsed and panelExpanded:     $("#sidebar").on("panelCollapsed", ...);     $("#sidebar").on("panelExpanded", ...);
+For example, if you want to listen for the sidebar showing or hiding itself, set up listeners for the corresponding Resizer events, panelCollapsed and panelExpanded:

-**Kind**: global variable
-<a name="_cmdSplitNone"></a>

-## \_cmdSplitNone
-Register Command Handlers
+     $("#sidebar").on("panelCollapsed", ...);
+     $("#sidebar").on("panelExpanded", ...);

 **Kind**: global variable
 <a name="toggle"></a>